-Christina Murray, is currently living in London, and serving a third term as a senior member of the Mediation Support Standby Team of the United Nations’ Department of Political Affairs with a focus on constitutions and power-sharing.
-Before this she worked on the constitutional support team of the Special Advisor to the Secretary General of the United Nations on Yemen..
+Christina Murray (Emeritus Professor) is currently living in London, serving a third term as a senior member of the Mediation Support Standby Team of the United Nations’ Department of Political Affairs with a focus on constitutions and power-sharing.
+Before this Christina worked on the constitutional support team of the Special Advisor to the Secretary General of the United Nations on Yemen.

-In 2012 she was a member of the Constitution Commission of Fiji.
+In 2012 Christina was a member of the Constitution Commission of Fiji.
 Between February 2009 and October 2010 she served as a member of the Kenyan Committee of Experts appointed by the Kenyan Parliament to draft a new Constitution of Kenya.
 That Constitution became law in Kenya on 27 August 2010.

 Prof Murray's first experience in constitution-making was serving on a panel of seven experts advising the South African Constitutional Assembly in drafting South Africa's 'final' Constitution between 1994 and 1996.
 Since then she has advised a number of government departments in South Africa on the implementation of the new system of multi-level government and worked with South Africa's national Parliament and many of its nine provincial legislatures.
 In addition to Yemen, Kenya and Fiji, her most recent constitutional work outside South Africa has concerned Somalia, Egypt, Libya, Sudan, South Sudan, Nepal, Zimbabwe and Pakistan.